easy-node-pro/oswap_single_lp_bot/README.md

 # Description
 When you start this bot, it will claim Open Swap Single Pool oSwap rewards and that triggers a claim of pending rewards.

-If you stake in the [Open Swap 100% Validator](https://staking.harmony.one/validators/mainnet/one1j35d0vd4uzwffeawjjfukn8t9wjt8csungj0z0 "Open Swap 100% Validator") you get rewards every 10 minutes, this will compound those rewards into the Single LP boosting your APY.
+This runs on a 10 minute timer, if you stake in the [Open Swap 100% Validator](https://staking.harmony.one/validators/mainnet/one1j35d0vd4uzwffeawjjfukn8t9wjt8csungj0z0 "Open Swap 100% Validator") you get rewards every 10 minutes, this will compound those rewards into the Single LP boosting your APY.

 # Disclaimer
 You can use this code and extend it for your own personal use.